polterguy/phosphorusfive/README.md

 * [Active Events: One design pattern instead of a dozen](https://msdn.microsoft.com/en-us/magazine/mt795187)
 * [Make C# more dynamic with Hyperlambda](https://msdn.microsoft.com/en-us/magazine/mt809119)

+If you wish to read these articles, you should probably read them sequentially, to make sure you understand Active Events, before you dive into Hyperlambda.

 ## License

 Phosphorus Five is free and open source software, and licensed under the terms